iand675/hs-opentelemetry/README.md

 PRs will be automatically associated with the reviewers based on [CODEOWNERS](.github/CODEOWNERS).
 PRs will be also automatically assigned to one of the maintainers or approvers for facilitation.

-## TODOs

-- Make API fully no-op out of the box

-- Add underlying connections to the vault for these:
-  - persistent-postgresql
-  - persistent-mysql
-  - persistent-sqlite
-- Add instrumentation for the underlying network info for these ^

-- hedis instrumentation